Generating genuine student engagement is the most difficult part of the job for any teacher. It’s also an absolutely vital part of student success.

 - Create time to talk during lessons.
 You can create worksheets for students to work on during lessons and use this time to work with struggling learners on improving understanding while others move forward.

-These, alongside a whole raft of other activities, will show students they have your support and help keep people of all levels motivated.
+These, alongside a whole raft of other activities, will show students they have your support and help to increase student motivation.

 8. Break your lessons down

 An hour-long lesson, just like anything else in life, is much more manageable when broken down into small chunks.
-Simply giving your class a shower of instructions at the start, before leaving students to work independently may intimidate them and will only lead to confusion and disengagement.
+Simply giving students a shower of instructions at the start, before leaving students to work independently may intimidate them and will only lead to confusion and disengagement.

 Instead, focus on breaking lessons down into smaller, more digestible chunks.
 As well as making this easier for students to manage, this process also gives you the opportunity to introduce regular breaks to help any students who are falling behind and remind everyone of your class objectives.

-Encouraging healthy discussion is a time-honoured way of engaging students and improving outcomes, but you need to ask the right questions to really get your class talking.
+Encouraging healthy discussions during a learning activity is a time-honoured way of engaging students and improving outcomes, but you need to ask the right questions to really get your class talking.
 Some guidelines for asking good questions include:

 - Make them open-ended.
 Asking good, open-ended questions which need more than a simple yes/no answer is difficult, but planning a few out to nudge discussion is well worth your time.